meins111/Grimdark/README.md

 ## Getting started
 * [Life Path](<LifePath/Life Path.md>): fluid character creation by following your characters early life.
 * [Core System](<CoreSystem/Core System.md>): the basic system used to resolve actions and influence the world around you.
-* Characters in Grimdark are defined by their [[Attribute]]s as well as the [[Profession]] and [[Specialty]] they have selected.
-Make sure to check out the two (compatible) ways of playing Grimdark: [[Generalist vs Specialist Playstyle]]
+* Characters in Grimdark are defined by their [Attribute](<CoreSystem/Attribute.md>)s as well as the [Profession](<CoreSystem/Profession.md>) and [Specialty](<CoreSystem/Specialty.md>) they have selected.
+Make sure to check out the two (compatible) ways of playing Grimdark: [Generalist vs Specialist Playstyle](<CoreSystem/Generalist vs Specialist Playstyle.md>)
-* [[Stress]]: living in the 41st millennium is stressful by definition but your characters are likely to run into trouble involving firearms, hypersonic blades, psychic assaults or warp shenanigans...
+* [Stress](<Combat/Stress.md>): living in the 41st millennium is stressful by definition but your characters are likely to run into trouble involving firearms, hypersonic blades, psychic assaults or warp shenanigans...
-* [[Combat]]: in an universe were there is only war, combat is next to unavoidable.
+* [Combat](<Combat/Combat.md>): in an universe were there is only war, combat is next to unavoidable.
 Check this out to see how Grimdark resolves combat.
-* [[Aptitudes]]: are used for developing your character after surviving a few instances of insanity filled fubar.
+* [Aptitudes](<CoreSystem/Aptitudes.md>): are used for developing your character after surviving a few instances of insanity filled fubar.
-* [[Roadmap]]: check out the roadmap to see what the current status of this write-up is and what future expansions of the core system are planned.
+* [Roadmap](<Roadmap.md>): check out the roadmap to see what the current status of this write-up is and what future expansions of the core system are planned.